dimaslanjaka/source-posts/2022/08/js-capitalize-first-letter-each-words.md

   - programming
 comments: true
 date: 2022-08-26T08:44:00+0700
 description: how to capitalize the first letter of any word mixed with symbols or non-alphabetic chars in JavaScript
 lang: en
 tags:
+  - javascript
   - scripts
-  - snippets
-  - javascript
+  - snippet
 thumbnail: /2022/08/js-capitalize-first-letter-each-words/cover.png
 title: JS Capitalize First Letter of Each Words Which Mixed With Symbols
 type: post
 updated: 2023-09-02T21:28:05.000Z
 wordcount: 634
 ---

 ## How to Capitalize the First Letter of Each Word in JavaScript – a JS Capitalize Tutorial